stonehandspool/stonehands-pool/README.md

     - Performance by team, average tiebreaker, etc.
 - Get the picksheet to factor in if a user has submitted picks already or if they're still in the survivor pool (DONE -not going to do resubmissions for now)
     - Also update to disable any picks for the margin pool/survivor pool (DONE)
+- Check the ability to do partial pick sheets and allow for submissions on Thurs and Fri
+- Add a Hall of Fame
 - Update the processWeek script to handle a player who didn't submit
+- Write instructions for what to do to make it all work (e.g. what to do on Monday morning, Tuesday morning, etc.)
+- Actually get this online and double check make sure things work
+- Do a dry run to make sure that the process works
+- Get automated emails working

+Maybe TODOs:
 - Add in the ability to sign in and sign out (maybe)
-- Actually get this online and double check make sure things work
 - Weekly score box (maybe?)
     - Not gonna do this unless people want it
-- Add a Hall of Fame
-- Check the ability to do partial pick sheets and allow for submissions on Thurs and Fri
 - Check to see how implementing a "game not finished" yet cell would look for the survivor table
-- Do a dry run to make sure that the process works
-- Get automated emails working
-- Write instructions for what to do to make it all work (e.g. what to do on Monday morning, Tuesday morning, etc.)